TedZhangHao/NLP-HW6/README.md

 2. stage1: ensup stage2: ensup: all: 87.035%, known: 91.397%, seen: 45.791%, novel: 40.291% /  Cross-entropy: 7.3486 nats (= perplexity 1553.994) (Original one)

 Baed on the result, ensuo+enraw, ensup+ensup+ensup+enraw, and enraw->ensup seem to work.
 1. ensup+enraw: during the training, the accuracy was improved at first and then dropped, which indicating that the incomplete-data log-likelihood dominated while iteration increases.
-However, it is still better than our original approach.
+However, it is still slightly better than our original approach.
 This might because that the model trained simultaniously with both data is less likely to be pulled by the log-likelihood of raw data.
 2. ensup+ensup+ensup+enraw：the accuracy pattern is similar to ensup+enraw, but the accuracy is much higher and the cross-entropy is much lower.
 This indicates that by weighting supervised data more heavily, we can suppress the drift from correct tag to incomplete-data log-likelihood and force the model parameter more explainable of the gold label rather than the raw data distribution.
 3. enraw->ensup: the accuracy is also higher than the original approach, and this is because that doing supervised learning after unsupervised learning makes model learn the distribution of the raw data and then provide supervision signals that correctify the tagging, which is more stable since we are leading the model towards right direction after it learns the basic knowledge of data rather than reinforcing the incomplete-data log-likelihood as we did in the original approach.